Had an issue with BCF? Get a real response.

 How long does BCF usually take to resolve complaints and refunds?

 Most BCF complaints are resolved within 24 hours to 14 days, depending on the issue type.
 Simple refunds or replacements are often processed immediately or within a day, especially in-store.
 Online or mail-in returns can take several days to two weeks to assess and refund.
-If timelines slip, following up with your reference number usually helps move things along faster.
+If things take too long, following up with your reference number usually helps move things along faster.

 What are the most common reasons customers complain about BCF?